Recent Contributions to Theories of Discrimination: Learning and Discrimination

-From this societal learning perspective, Komiyama and Noda (2021) show that statistical discrimination via perpetual underestimation is not only unfair, but can be inefficient.
-The authors find that either using a exploration-subsidy mechanism or temporarily using the Rooney rule, which requires each firm to interview at least one minority candidate as a finalist for each job opening, can effectively mitigate discrimination caused by insufficient data, as well as improve welfare.\footnote{Fershtman and Pavan (2020) use a different model to argue that ``soft'' affirmative actions such as the Rooney rule may backfire if the evaluation of minority candidates is noisier than that of non-minorities.}

-Li, Raymond and Bergman (2020) similarly view hiring as a multi-armed bandit problem: to find the best workers over time, firms can exploit the safe bandit arm, by selecting from groups with proven track records, or explore the risky arm by selecting from under-represented groups to learn about their quality.
-Like Komiyama and Noda (2021), Li, Raymond and Bergman (2020) highlight that incorporating exploration incentives in developing decision-making algorithms can lead to more efficient and more equitable outcomes.

-Finally, Lepage (2022) and Benson and Lepage (2022) propose models with similar ``learning trap'' discrimination dynamics, and test their predictions using a labor market experiment (the former paper) and administrative records from a large national US retailer (the latter paper).
-Lepage's (2022) results illustrate the formation of biased beliefs based on employer's experience with previous workers.
-And Benson and Lepage's (2022) results suggest that managers develop biased beliefs from endogenous learning about racial groups, thereby systematically disadvantaging minority workers.
+While each of these papers proposes a theory based on learning traps, \citeauthor{liraymondbergman2024}'s \citeyearpar{liraymondbergman2024} work provides a useful empirical illustration of the exploration versus exploitation trade-off in the multi-armed bandit problem faced by hiring algorithms: to find the best workers over time, firms can exploit the safe bandit arm, by selecting from groups with proven track records, or explore the risky arm by selecting from under-represented groups to learn about their quality.
+Standard, exploitative hiring rules --- akin to supervised learning algorithms --- can perpetuate discriminatory learning traps by repeatedly selecting from groups about which a firm already has precise information.
+By contrast, hiring algorithms that explicitly incorporate exploration give greater weight to candidates whose predicted performance is more uncertain, which tends to increase sampling of historically under-represented groups.
+Using data from hiring process in a Fortune-500 firm, the authors show that such exploration-oriented algorithms can mitigate discrimination while also improving hiring outcomes over time, highlighting how discrimination can arise from myopic learning rather than biased preferences.\footnote{In the same spirit, \cite{lepage2024} and Benson and \cite{bensonlepage} test ``learning trap discrimination'' predictions using a labor market experiment (the former paper) and administrative records from a large national US retailer (the latter paper). \citeauthor{lepage2024}'s \citeyearpar{lepage2024} results illustrate the formation of biased beliefs based on employer's experience with previous workers.
+And Benson and \citeauthor{bensonlepage}'s \citeyearpar{bensonlepage} results suggest that managers develop biased beliefs from endogenous learning about racial groups, thereby systematically disadvantaging minority workers.}